 - What drinks do people enjoy at Braai in South Africa?

 This differs from person to person, however common drinks are South African beers such as Castle, Castle Light & Savannah.
 Alternatives are wine, spirits with mixers like rum, brandy, whiskey.
 They must be served cold so a large amount of ice is always essential!

 - Do you think that the culture of Braai’s has evolved over time?

 Yes, I feel that all the traditions are there, and all the standard Braai themes still stand, however it has evolved to be more modern and appeal to the younger generation.
 The food offering has moved forward to be more creative with a wider offering.
 I believe it will continue to evolve and remain a staple of South African culture.

-Hopefully this will serve as a little taster for what to expect at our Braai, Sunday 24th September.
-You can find all the relevant information and RSVP on our events page.
+Hopefully this will serve as a little taster for what to expect at our Braai’s, You can find all the relevant information and RSVP on our events page when announced.
 Please do join us for a family friendly day of great food and company!